-The suspect then emerged onto the balcony and began engaging the deputy positioned to the rear of the motel room with gunfire from an AK-47 type rifle.
-The deputy returned fire and exchanged gunfire with the suspect multiple times.
+After shooting the CHP officers, the suspect emerged onto the balcony and began engaging a deputy positioned to the rear of the motel room in gunfire.
+The deputy exchanged gunfire with the suspect multiple times.
 Despite efforts to keep the suspect contained, the suspect leaped from the balcony and fled around the building toward the front parking lot.

-Despite being mortally wounded, Deputy French remained vigilant and continued looking for the suspect’s location as the suspect entered the stolen vehicle and attempted to flee from the parking lot.
-As the suspect began driving toward Deputy French’s position, Deputy French emerged from behind cover and engaged the suspect with gunfire upon having a safe backdrop to do so, and in an effort to stop the suspect from fleeing and causing more harm to the community.
+Despite being mortally wounded, Deputy French remained vigilant.
+As the suspect began driving toward Deputy French’s position, Deputy French emerged from behind cover and engaged the suspect with gunfire upon having a safe backdrop to do so, in an effort to stop the suspect from fleeing and causing more harm to the community.

 During the entire gun battle, the suspect fired approximately thirty-four rounds from his AK-47 rifle and approximately nine rounds from his handgun.
 An AK-47 rifle, two handguns, and a live hand grenade were recovered from the suspect’s vehicle.
 A subsequent search of the motel room revealed methamphetamine and an additional handgun.